 Have you ever wondered what makes a good recruiter?
-Or, what recruitment skills every great member of an HR team shares that makes them so effective.
+Or, what the recruitment skills every great member of an HR team share that makes them so effective?

 Most recruiters share common skills that make them effective at their jobs.
 These include a combination of hard and soft skills that are either innate to the recruiter’s personality or are learned and honed over time.

 If you’re trying to discover how to become a successful recruiter, but don’t know where to start, then you’ve come to the right place.